takao-sone/BOILERPLATE__terraform-aws-ecs-codepipeline/app_code/README.md

 ```

 ### Notice
-If you encountered errors like `error: linking with cc failed: exit code: 1`, then **run the next command**
+If you encounter errors like `error: linking with cc failed: exit code: 1`, then **run the next command**

 ```shell
 sudo xcode-select --reset